kedanielwu/CSC309Project/sprint1.md

 ##Additional Notes
-In case we do not have time or it is too difficult to implement a chat service, we will instead allow users to post comments on other users' profiles to fulfill the 'social' requirement for the project.
+In case we do not have time or it is too difficult to implement a chat service, we will instead allow users to post comments on other users' profiles to fulfill the 'social' requirement for the project
+The chat service and admin tickets will be lowest priority for now.